Freiberger Mulde

 The source of the river is in the Ore Mountains, near Moldava, in the Czech Republic.
-It runs northwest, crossing the border with Germany after a few km, to Freiberg (hence the name), and further northwest through Nossen, Döbeln and Leisnig.
-A few km north of Colditz, the Freiberger Mulde is joined by the Zwickauer Mulde to form the Mulde.
+It runs northwest, crossing the border with Germany after a few kilometers, to Freiberg (hence the name), and further northwest through Nossen, Döbeln and Leisnig.
+A few kilometers north of Colditz, the Freiberger Mulde is joined by the Zwickauer Mulde to form the Mulde.
 The Mulde is a tributary of the Elbe.